American Horror Story: Coven: Casting

 In May 2013, Murphy announced via Twitter that Angela Bassett and Patti LuPone had joined the cast.
 Bassett later confirmed she would be playing voodoo priestess, Marie Laveau.
 In an interview, LuPone said that her character, Joan Ramsey, would not be a witch but "the personification of the religious right, 'like Piper Laurie in Carrie.'"
 Gabourey Sidibe appeared in 12 episodes of the season portraying Queenie, a young witch, whose prominent ability allows her to become a human voodoo doll.
 First season actress Jamie Brewer recurred as Nan, a young witch who is clairvoyant.

 In July and August 2013, Murphy announced through Twitter that Murder House actors Denis O'Hare and Alexandra Breckenridge had joined the cast in unknown roles, later known as Spalding and Kaylee, respectively.
-Also in August, Murphy announced that Christine Ebersole would be playing a "Glinda the Good Witch-type of gal," who is Fiona's predecessor.
+Also in August, Murphy announced that Christine Ebersole would be playing a "Glinda the Good Witch-type of gal", who is Fiona's predecessor.
 In an interview, Jessica Lange revealed that Mare Winningham had joined the cast as Peters' character's mother, Alicia Spencer.
 Leslie Jordan announced that he had joined the cast as Quentin Fleming, a high-ranking witch.
 In September 2013, Alexander Dreymon was cast in the role of Luke Ramsey.
 Described as "the handsome young man who moves in next door to the Academy".
 Danny Huston, Josh Hamilton, and Lance Reddick all recurred throughout the season as the Axeman, Hank Foxx, and Papa Legba, respectively.
 Murphy also invited singer Stevie Nicks to be a part of the season.
-She appeared in two episodes, "The Magical Delights of Stevie Nicks" and "The Seven Wonders."
+She appeared in two episodes, "The Magical Delights of Stevie Nicks" and "The Seven Wonders".

 Filming

-Principal photography for the season began on July 23, 2013 and concluded January 17, 2014, in New Orleans, Louisiana.
+Principal photography for the season began on July 23, 2013, and concluded January 17, 2014, in New Orleans, Louisiana.
 The casting call reads, "After two seasons shooting in Los Angeles, the series moves to [New Orleans] for its third season.
 Filming begins July 23, 2013, in New Orleans, Louisiana and [will be] completed on January 17, 2014."
 Despite Ryan Murphy stating that the third season would take place in multiple cities, New Orleans is the primary setting of the third installment.
+The Buckner Mansion, a 19th-century Greek Revival home in the Garden District neighborhood of New Orleans, was used for exterior shots of Miss Robichaux's Academy.